owncloud/ocis/docs/ocis/development/testing.md

 We have two sets of tests:

-- `test-acceptance-from-core-api` set was transferred from [core](https://github.com/owncloud/core) repository The suite name of all tests transferred from the core starts with "core"

 - `test-acceptance-api` set was created for oCIS.
-Mainly for testing spaces features
+Mainly for testing spaces features.

+- `test-acceptance-from-core-api` set was transferred from [ownCloud core](https://github.com/owncloud/core) repository.
+The suite name of all tests transferred from the ownCloud core repository starts with `coreApi`

 ### Run oCIS